Transferable & Stealthy Ensemble Attacks: A Black-Box Jailbreaking Framework for Large Language Models: Method

-Among various jailbreaking methods, we find that the PAP method~\cite{zeng2024johnny} and a similar TAP method~\cite{mehrotra2023tree}, exhibit superior transferability and overall jailbreaking performance.
-Therefore, we propose to develop our ensemble jailbreak framework based on these two existing methods.
+To address the limitations of single LLM-as-Attacker methods in exposing LLM vulnerabilities, we first identified two state-of-the-art approaches—PAP~\cite{zeng2024johnny} and TAP~\cite{mehrotra2023tree}—as the core of our ensemble framework.
+This selection was based on their proven superiority in two critical dimensions: transferability and overall jailbreaking performance, which we verified through preliminary local tests comparing them with other mainstream methods.

-It should be noted that the original TAP prompting framework includes a feedback session to incorporate the interaction history for the attacker LLM.
-In our design, we propose to replace TAP's original evaluation prompt with the one provided by the competition organizers and to introduce additional information in the feedback session.
-This includes the reasoning behind the judge LLM's evaluation of an optimized malicious instruction and a keyword score, which quantifies the likelihood of the target LLM refusing to respond to the optimized malicious instruction.
-Our modification of the TAP prompting framework is shown in Figure~\ref{fig:prompts}.
+A key modification was made to the original TAP prompting framework to align it with the evaluation standards of CLAS 2024.
+Specifically, we replaced TAP’s native evaluation prompt with the official prompt provided by CLAS 2024 organizers—this ensured our optimization process directly targeted the competition’s scoring criteria.
+Additionally, we enhanced TAP’s feedback session by adding two critical pieces of information: (1) the reasoning logic of the judge LLM and (2) a keyword score, defined as 0 if the target LLM’s response contained any of the refusal-related terms, and 1 otherwise.
+This enhanced feedback helped the attacker LLM better understand the target’s defense patterns, reducing blind optimization.

-We utilize each of these methods individually to optimize the same set of malicious instructions provided by the competition organizers, and evaluate the jailbreak scores of the optimized malicious instructions generated by these two methods according to the evaluation protocol specified by the competition organizers.
-Given the two sets of evaluated instructions, we propose either a greedy selection of the instructions that yield higher jailbreak scores or a weighted random sampling mechanism to avoid over-optimization for our local environment.
+The ensemble workflow was structured as follows: First, we used PAP and the modified TAP method to independently optimize the same set of malicious instructions provided by CLAS 2024—ensuring a fair comparison of their outputs.
+Next, we evaluated the jailbreak scores of all optimized instructions generated by both methods, strictly following CLAS 2024’s evaluation protocol.
+Finally, Given the two sets of evaluated instructions, we propose either a greedy selection of the instructions that yield higher jailbreak scores or a weighted random sampling mechanism to avoid over-optimization for our local environment.
 In our local experiments, we observe that the greedy approach achieves overall better performance.
 Consequently, we adopt the greedy approach in our submitted implementation.